-We use the HMMER3 software to scan several detoxification-related gene families at the whole genome scale, including ATP dependent (ABC), cytochrome P450 (CYP), glutathione s-transferase (GST), glycoside hydrolase family 18 (CHIA), patched family (PTCHD) and protein tyrosine phosphatase family (PTP) (Fig S11d).
-A total of 97 ABC transporters, multipass membrane proteins, were identified in B. schroederi and the average number of ABC transporter genes in roundworms was greater than that in C. elegans (60)(Schumacher & Benndorf, 2017).
+We use the HMMER3 software to scan several detoxification-related gene families at the whole genome scale, including ATP-binding cassette (ABC) transporters, cytochrome P450 (CYP), glutathione S-transferase (GST), glycoside hydrolase family 18 (CHIA), patched family (PTCHD) and protein tyrosine phosphatase family (PTP) (Fig S12d).
+A total of 97 ABC transporters, multipass membrane proteins, were identified in B. schroederi, and the average number of ABC transporter genes in roundworms was greater than that in C. elegans (60) (Schumacher & Benndorf, 2017).
 The high-quality genome data of B. schroederiprovides an opportunity to identify biologically active anthelmintic compounds.
 On the one hand, it enables identification of the targets of existing anthelmintics, on the other hand, it also enables identification of new potential targets for compounds from other areas of drug discovery.
-All compound related proteins were searched against target proteins from ChEMBL v26(Anna et al.) using BLASTP (E[?]1×10-10), and a total of 4,554 small molecules with recorded biological activities were identified.
-By blasting against the ChEMBL(Anna et al.) databases, a total of 90 known genes, which encode specific drug targets were identified.
-The corresponding drugs (13 drugs used to treat humans with World Health Organization (WHO) ATC code P02 'WHO anthelmintics' and 10 drugs from DrugBank(S et al., 2017)) were further collated by searching DrugBank databases and the literature (Supplementary Data 4a).
-Some of these drugs have been proven to be effective against B. schroederi, such as albendazole(Fu et al., 2011), mebendazole(Bourne, Cracknell, & Bacon, 2010), pyrantel(Xie et al.) and ivermectin(C. Wang et al., 2015).
+All compound-related proteins were searched against target proteins from ChEMBL v26 using BLASTP ($E[?]1 \times 10^{-10}$), and a total of 4,554 small molecules with recorded biological activities were identified.
+By blasting against the ChEMBL databases (Anna et al., 2012), a total of 90 known genes, which encode specific drug targets were identified.
+The corresponding drugs (13 drugs used to treat humans with World Health Organization (WHO) ATC code P02 'WHO anthelmintics' and 10 drugs from DrugBank (Wishart et al., 2017) were further collated by searching DrugBank databases and the literature (Supplementary Data 4a).
+Some of these drugs have been proven to be effective against B. schroederi, such as albendazole (Fu et al., 2011), mebendazole (Bourne, Cracknell, & Bacon, 2010), pyrantel (Xie et al.) and ivermectin (C. Wang et al., 2015).
 Many existing anthelmintics are compromised by the increase of resistance in roundworm populations (D. Li et al., 2015).
 In addition to known drugs, we were committed to identifying new potential drug targets.
-We focused on single protein ChEMBL targets that may be easier to develop drugs against than protein complexes (International et al., 2018).
+We focused on single protein ChEMBL targets that may be easier to develop drugs against than protein complexes (A. Coghlan et al., 2018).
 By blasting against target proteins (similarities > 80%) in the single protein database ChEMBL, we identified 95 genes encoding single proteins.
-Then we set a score of 0/1 considering six main factors to evaluate the potential of the protein as a drug target (see methods; Fig. 8).
+Then we sat a score of '0/1' considering six main factors to evaluate the potential of the protein as a drug target (see methods; Fig. 8).
 Finally, we located the position of all the drug target encoding genes on superscaffolds (Fig. 8).
-Since the existing Phase III and above drugs have greater potential for development into new anthelmintics, we searched for commercially available compounds against each target protein although these compounds were not originally designed as anthelmintics.
-Among all the proteins. we found that three target genes (cmd-1, Ap2s1, HRAS) have available compounds with Phase III/IV approvals (Supplementary Data 4b).
-These potential drug targets and compounds will provide references for the development of new anthelmintics.
+Since the existing Phase III and above drugs have greater potential for being developed into new anthelmintics, we searched for commercially available compounds against each target protein although these compounds were not originally designed as anthelmintics.
+Among all the proteins, we found that three target genes (cmd-1, Ap2s1, HRAS) have available compounds with Phase III/IV approvals (Supplementary Data 4b).
+These potential drug targets and compounds will provide at possible starting point for the development of new anthelmintics.